dpastling/plethora/README.md

     bsub < code/1000genomes/run.sh

-However, it is likely that some jobs will fail at various stages due to networking issues or from heavy usage of your cluster.
-So you may have to submit some of the steps to the queue separately.
+However, it is likely that some jobs will fail at various stages of the pipeline due to networking issues or from heavy usage from other users of the computational cluster.
+So you may have to submit some of these steps to the queue separately.

-0. config.sh
+0. **config.sh**

 The config file is where all the project specific parameters and sample names should go.
 The other scripts should be as abstract as possible for reuse.